caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <td width="326" valign="top" style="border-style: none solid solid none; border-color: -moz-use-text-color windowtext windowtext -moz-use-text-color; border-width: medium 1pt 1pt medium; padding: 0cm 5.4pt; width: 244.45pt;">

 <span lang="EN-GB">Assembly of the standard display.
-(Make sure you have inserted the MicroSD card since you won’t have access to the slot as soon as you mounted the case!)</span>
+(Make sure you have inserted the MicroSD card since you wonâ€™t have access to the slot as soon as you mounted the case!)</span>

 <span lang="EN-GB">Just pull the back plate off the case, insert the display including the mounted Raspberry (make sure that the path cables and the display cables are not crushed between case and board), tighten it with the 4 screws and put the back plate into place</span>

 <span lang="EN-GB">Here is a good clip on YouTube:</span> [<span class="Heading9Char"><span lang="EN-GB" style="font-size: 10pt; color: windowtext; text-decoration: none;">https://www.youtube.com/watch?v=wpSxibZOmoo</span></span>](https://www.youtube.com/watch?v=wpSxibZOmoo)

-<span lang="EN-GB"> </span>
+<span lang="EN-GB">Â </span>

 </td>